openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 readable, and that there is sufficient contrast between the foreground and background.
 Do not use color as the sole means of visually distinguishing an element or conveying critical information.
-If you must create images that contain text, make sure that the text has a font size of at least 14 points and has good contrast with the background.
+If you must create images that contain text, make sure that the text has good contrast with the background.
 Images of text cannot be scaled or color corrected as effectively as HTML text.
-Whenever possible, use the default font and color defined in the edX platform, which was designed to be easy to read.
-If you choose to override default font colors, make sure that the foreground and background colors have `sufficient contrast
+If you choose to override edX platform's default font colors, make sure that the foreground and background colors have `sufficient contrast
 <https://contrast-ratio.com/>`_.